Skyscanner/backpack/UNRELEASED.md

 **Added:**
 - bpk-react-utils
-  - Added new functions `isIphone`, `isIpad` and `isIos`, to enable detection if device is iOS to allow platform specific implementations.
+  - Extracted out and added new functions `isIphone`, `isIpad` and `isIos`, to enable detection if device is iOS to apply platform specific behaviour.

 **Fixed:**
 - bpk-component-modal